sahilbharti123/Bank-Customer-Churn/README.md

 ## Key Skills Demonstrated:

 Machine Learning proficiency: Model selection, training, evaluation, and interpretation.

 Data analysis and manipulation: Feature engineering, data pre-processing, and visualization.

 Web development expertise: Building and deploying interactive web applications with Streamlit.

 Problem-solving and critical thinking: Identifying and addressing technical challenges during development.
-This project not only showcases my technical skills but also highlights my ability to apply them to solve real-world business problems.
-I am passionate about leveraging machine learning for impactful solutions and strive to contribute my expertise to innovative projects.